Need any help? Call us at 020 3962 2083!

 Neoplasm

 ‘Neo’ means new, and ‘plasma’ comes from a word meaning growth.
 A neoplasm is a growth of cells that have no useful purpose.
-It is a synonym for a tumour.
-A neoplasm can be benign, like a wart, but it can also be malignant like cancer.
+It is also often know as a tumour.
+A neoplasm/tumour can be benign, like a wart, but it can also be malignant like cancer.
 Two examples of malignant neoplasms are carcinoma and melanoma.

 Benign neoplasms are usually not cancerous and grow slowly.
 They can usually be removed surgically, and patients can expect to make a full recovery after treatment.